LMosely/LMosely.GithubTest.io/README.md

 # SQL-DataScience-Project

-The objective of this assignement is to profile and analyze a Yelp dataset using SQL the skills performed include, but are not limited to; Subquries, JOIN, wildcard.
+The objective of this assignement is to profile and analyze a Yelp dataset using SQL.
+The [YelpQuery](https://github.com/LMosely/SQL-Analysis/blob/main/YelpQuery.sql) file includes the queries used to profile and analyze the data.
+The skills performed include, but are not limited to; Subquries, JOIN, wildcard.

 ![](images/Yelp%20Dataset%20Diagram.png)